 The AP will also provide DPC opportunities to build an interprofessional collaborative approach to Medication Management.
-The AP will offer hands-on quality learning experiences for faculty, staff and students across the U of T Health Sciences Academic Units (e.g. Dentistry, Nursing, Medicine, Social Work).
+The AP will develop hands-on quality learning experiences for students, faculty and staff across the U of T Health Sciences Academic Units (e.g. Dentistry, Nursing, Medicine, Social Work).
 It is intended that these experiential opportunities will facilitate the uptake of new knowledge, and development of skills and confidence required to deliver high quality, evidence-informed, outcomes oriented direct patient care and promote interdisciplinary education and training opportunities.